icebound777/pm64r-tracker-yami/README.md

 ## Road map for the tracker

 -   Finish the checks for the map tracker;
--   Add a tracking for the Merlow requests on the items to mark what items Merlow has;
--   Add a tutorial for the tracker;
--   Add credits and special thanks;
 -   Add the possibility to load a spoiler log and check what is where on the tracker (I have to check the feasibility of it, but that's an idea that I had...);
 -   Explore the auto-tracking possibility with BizHawk.